Published onHealth Tip of the Week

 As with food allergies, the key to a healthy school experience for your child is the three-way relationship between you, the school and your child’s allergist.
 Your role is to help the school’s staff understand the medical advice from your child’s allergy provider and to help the school implement a plan that protects your child’s health without unnecessary isolation.

-Contributed by: Rose Stinson, MSN, CRNP
+Contributed by: Rosemary Stinson, MSN, CRNP

 Categories: Health Tip of the Week